eminSerin/NBS-Predict/README.md

 # NBS-Predict
 NBS-Predict is a prediction-based extension of the Network-based Statistic (Zalesky et. al., 2010).
-NBS-Predict aims to close the gap between group-level analysis and subject-specific prediction based on individually important network variations by combining a repeated nested cross-validation structure with machine learning models and graph theoretical networks.
+NBS-Predict aims to close the gap between group-level analysis and subject-specific prediction based on individually important network variations by combining machine learning models and graph theoretical networks in a cross-validation structure.

 ## Overview
-NBS-Predict performs in a repeated nested cross-validation structure where model evaluation is conducted in the outer loop and feature selection (or suprathreshold edge optimization) including hyperparameter optimization is performed in the inner loop.
+NBS-Predict performs in a repeated cross-validation structure where suprathreshold edge selection and model evaluation is conducted and, if desired, hyperparameter optimization is performed in the inner loop.

 ## Prerequisites